Robert Lewis Dabney: Career

 Dabney – whose wife was a third cousin to Confederate General Thomas "Stonewall" Jackson's wife – participated in the American Civil War on the Confederate side.
 During the summer of 1861 he was chaplain of the 18th Virginia Infantry, and in the following year was invited by Jackson to be his chief of staff; he served with Jackson during the Valley Campaign and the Seven Days Battles.

+In 1867, he published A Defense of Virginia, and Through Her, of the South, in Recent and Pending Contests Against the Sectional Party, an apologia for slavery.

+In 1868, he delivered "Ecclesiastical Relation of Negroes", a speech advocating for white supremacy in the church.

 In 1883, he was appointed professor of mental and moral philosophy in the University of Texas.

 By 1894, failing health compelled him to retire from active life, although he still lectured occasionally.
 He was co-pastor, with his brother-in-law B. M. Smith, of the Hampden-Sydney College Church 1858 to 1874, also serving Hampden-Sydney College in a professorial capacity on occasions of vacancies in its faculty.